goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

-The professional adding, targeting and scraping tool for your groups and channels on Telegram.
+A professional adding, targeting and scraping tool for your groups and channels on Telegram.

 ![Logo](https://www.doublegram.com/img/github-dblgrm-social.png)